SlashGil/TI/README.md

 # TI
-Information app for IT Faculty from UPAEP
+Information app for IT Faculty from UPAEP\n
-This version contains:
+This version contains:\n
-Carousel View
+\tCarousel View\n
-CardView as Button for interaction with App
+\tCardView as Button for interaction with App\n
-Login Form useful with integration of Firebase
+\tLogin Form useful with integration of Firebase\n
 In the next days I will improve more this App until the last last version.